This article was updated on June 17, 2018.

 In professional sports, salary caps are used as a way to control costs and maintain a competitive balance in a league.
 While caps force teams to make difficult decisions about talent, they can also create tough scenarios.
 Teams have to strike a balance and be sure they're not overpaying ordinary players at the risk of losing star players.

 Unlike the NFL or NHL, most private businesses aren't bound by salary caps.
 Yet, they often have adjustable, unwritten caps on pay relative to the value the position provides.
-The league-wide salary cap for the NFL for 2016 is $155.27 million, for example, according to the NFL Player's Association.
+The league-wide salary cap for the NFL for 2018 is $177.2 million, for example.
 Similarly, most organizations are constrained by labor budgets.

 Looking Beyond the Annual Raise